-- It may not be possible to execute relevant actions during the demonstration because of normal plant status and/or safety considerations while at power (e.g., operators cannot actually operate the valve using the handwheel, but can only simulate doing so). - (3) typical and expected variability among individuals and crews leading to variations in operator performance (i.e., human-centered factors), as in the following examples: - physical size and strength differences that may be important for the desired action - cognitive differences (e.g., memory ability, cognitive style differences) - different emotional responses to the fire and/or smoke - different responses to wearing self-contained breathing apparatuses (SCBAs) to accomplish a task (i.e., some people may be more uncomfortable wearing a SCBA face piece [e.g., obscured vision] than other people) - differences in individual sensitivities to "real-time" pressure - differences in team characteristics and dynamics.
+- It may not be possible to execute relevant actions during the demonstration because of normal plant status and/or safety considerations while at power (e.g., operators cannot actually operate the valve using the handwheel, but can only simulate doing so). - (3) typical and expected variability between individuals and crews leading to variations in operator performance (i.e., human-centered factors), as in the following examples (given the likely experience and training of plant personnel performing the actions, it need not be assumed that these characteristics would lead to major delays in completing the actions, but their potential effects should be considered in the specific fire-related context of the actions being performed, to confirm this assumption): - physical size and strength differences that may be important for the desired action - cognitive differences (e.g., memory ability, cognitive style differences) - different emotional responses to the fire and/or smoke - different responses to wearing self-contained breathing apparatuses (SCBAs) to accomplish a task, that is, some people may be less comfortable wearing an SCBA face piece (e.g., obscured vision) than other people - differences in individual sensitivities to "real-time" pressure - differences in team characteristics and dynamics

-The emphasis on adequate time for operator manual actions is consistent, conceptually, with ANSI/ANS-58.8-1994 [Ref.
-18] on time response design criteria for safety-related operator actions.
-That standard established "time response criteria... [that] adopt time intervals... to ensure that adequate safety margins are applied to system and plant design and safety evaluations."
+The emphasis on adequate time for operator manual actions is consistent, conceptually, with ANSI/ANS-58.8-1994, "American National Standard Time Response Design Criteria for Safety-Related Operator Actions," issued 1994 [Ref.
+18], on time response design criteria for safety-related operator actions.
+That standard established "time response criteria...[that] adopt time intervals...to ensure that adequate safety margins are applied to system and plant design and safety evaluations."
 The standard recognized that "in actual practice, the operator should be capable of reacting to design-basis events correctly and performing the safety-related operator actions in less time than specified by the criteria in this standard."
 While this standard was not specifically intended for the actions addressed in this document, the concept embodied in the standard of having adequate time contributes to ensuring the reliability of operator manual actions.

 To account for the above variables and uncertainty, it is prudent to determine that adequate time exists when comparing the calculated time available and the time required to perform the action.
-There are different ways to determine that there is adequate time, as is discussed in Sections 4.2.1 and 4.2.2.
+There are different ways to determine that there is adequate time, as is discussed in Sections 4.2.1 and 4.2.2 of this report.
 Determining that adequate time is available, accounting for the above variables and uncertainty, along with meeting all the other feasibility and reliability criteria, should provide reasonable assurance that the operator manual actions can reliably be performed under a wide range of conceivable conditions by different plant crews.